-Novozymes Australia Pty Limited applied to Food Standards Australia New Zealand (FSANZ) to amend Schedule 18 of the Australia New Zealand Food Standards Code (the Code) to include alpha-arabinofuranosidase (EC 3.2.1.55) as a processing aid for use in grain processing and potable alcohol production.
-The enzyme is sourced from a genetically modified (GM) strain of Trichoderma reesei (T. reesei) containing the alpha-arabinofuranosidase gene from Talaromyces pinophilus (T. pinophilus).
+Danisco New Zealand Limited (Danisco) has applied to Food Standards Australia New Zealand (FSANZ) to amend the Australia New Zealand Food Standards Code (the Code) to permit the use of the enzyme alpha-glucosidase as a processing aid in the brewing of brewed beverages, specifically low alcohol and lower carbohydrate beer.
+The enzyme is produced from a genetically modified (GM) strain of Trichoderma reesei containing the alpha-glucosidase gene from Aspergillus niger.